uozuAho/blog/content/blog/20210916_my_first_chess_bot.md

 I've just finished part one of [Reinforcement Learning: An Introduction](https://www.goodreads.com/book/show/739791.Reinforcement_Learning), which is all about 'tabular' methods.
 These are algorithms that learn by storing all observed states and estimating each state's value through many playthroughs of the game.
-These method is impractical for chess, which apparently has more possible game states than there are atoms in the universe!
+These methods are impractical for chess, which apparently has more possible game states than there are atoms in the universe!

 Part two of the book covers approximation strategies, which are essentially